xamfoo/blazer-react/package/README.md

 ## Contributing

-- Feel free to raise any issues in the repo
+- Feel free to raise issues and feature requests in the repo
 - Fork and send in your pull requests

 ## Future Work

+- Add unit tests
 - Consider adding lifecycle methods componentWillUpdate, componentDidUpdate, shouldComponentUpdate, componentWillReceiveProps